dylan-teehan-skc/HackIreland-Team3/README.md

 Inspiration:
 We were inspired to build this tool by the following problems:
 => Difficulty in splitting subscription costs
-=> Difficulty in tracking and analysing outgoings towards subscriptions => Difficulty in ensuring you are getting the best/cheapest alternative for a certain software
+=> Difficult to remember upcoming subscription costs => Difficulty in tracking and analysing outgoings towards subscriptions => Difficulty in ensuring you are getting the best/cheapest alternative for a certain software

 (What it does) Our platform achieves:
+Overview: A clear dashboard shows all your subscriptions, costs, and upcoming due dates.
+=> Virtual card creation to allow flexible sharing:
+Customize how expenses are divided among friends, family, or colleagues.
-=> Virtual card creation to help groups split subscriptions costs in a few clicks => Helps the user analyse their current expenditure accross their subscriprions => Get reminders for upcoming billing
+=> Helps the user analyse their current expenditure accross their subscriprions:
+This solution is designed to simplify your life by keeping your recurring payments organized and making it easier to share expenses, saving you both time and money.

+=> Timely Reminders: Automated alerts ensure you never miss a payment.
 => See alternatiev subscriptions that would allow the user to save money

+Secure & Reliable: Enjoy a smooth and safe experience every time you log in.

 (How you built it):